htcfreek/SimpleLapsGui/README.md

 ## Download and Usage

 1. Download the archive from [here](http://github.com/htcfreek/SimpleLapsGui/releases).
-   - 'SimpleLapsGui_v<Version>_Exe.zip' Exe wrapper version.
-(False-positive virus alerts are possible.)
+   - `SimpleLapsGui_v<Version>_Exe.zip`: Exe wrapper version. :exclamation: May produce false-positive virus alerts :exclamation:
-   - 'SimpleLapsGui_v<Version>_PowerShell.zip' PowerShell script only version.
+   - `SimpleLapsGui_v<Version>_PowerShell.zip`: PowerShell script only version.
 2. Extract the downloaded archive to your preferred place.
 3. Run the tool using the executable or the PowerShell file.